hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Textual analysis
-- Computational ethics & methodology
+- Computational ethics & explainable AI
 - Human-computer interaction
 - Philosophy of technology